4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

 </html>
 ```

-Save the file and use your browser to navigate to http://127.0.0.1:500 again, or refresh the page.
-This time, the browser should display the text 'Welcome to my Titanic Survival prediction app' in an h1 tag.
+Save the file and use your browser to navigate to `http://127.0.0.1:5000` again, or refresh the page.
+This time, the browser should display the text **Welcome to my Titanic Survival prediction app** in an **h1** tag.

 In addition to the templates folder, Flask web applications also typically have a static folder to house files, such as the CSS files, JavaScript files, and images that the application uses.

-You can create a style.css stylesheet file to add CSS to your application.
-First, create a directory called static inside your main project directory.
-Then create another directory called css inside static to host the .css files.
+You can create a `style.css` stylesheet file to add CSS to your application.
+First, create a directory called `static` inside your main project directory.
+Then create another directory called `css` inside `static` to host the `.css` files.
 The same can be done for js files and images for more complex apps.

-Inside your css directory create a style.css file and add the following rule:
+Inside your `css` directory, create a `style.css` file and add the following rule:

 ```py
 h1 {